autoneg/anl2025/docs/docs/index.md

 **Design and build a negotiation agent for sequential multi-deal negotiation.
 The agent encounters multiple opponents in sequence and is rewarded for the specific combination of the deals made in each negotiation.**

+Steps to be taken from here:

-If you would like to read more on the challenge, check out the call for participation [here](https://drive.google.com/drive/folders/1xc5qt7XlZQQv6q1NVnu2vP6Ou-YOQUms?usp=drive_link).
+1. Check out the call for participation [here](https://drive.google.com/drive/folders/1xc5qt7XlZQQv6q1NVnu2vP6Ou-YOQUms?usp=drive_link).
+1. Install the ANL2025 package (see installation guide).
+1. Download the official test scenarios, code for tutorials and the template agent code from [here](https://drive.google.com/drive/folders/1xc5qt7XlZQQv6q1NVnu2vP6Ou-YOQUms?usp=drive_link).
+1. Do the tutorials to get started!

 ## Quick start
 *For a more detailed installation guide, please refer to the [Installation](https://autoneg.github.io/anl2025/install) page.*